 - a.
 Make sure the generator is on a level surface. - b.
-Pull out dipstick. - c.
-With a dry cloth, wipe the oil off of the dipstick. - d.
-Insert the dipstick as if you were replacing it and then remove it again.
+Unscrew the oil filler/dipstick cap. - c.
+With a dry cloth, wipe the oil off of the stick on the inside of the cap. - d.
+Insert the dipstick as if you were replacing the cap and then remove it again.
 There should now be oil on the stick.
 If there is no oil on the stick, or oil only at the very end of the stick, you should add oil until the engine crankcase is filled (see "Adding Oil" portion of the "Maintenance" section). - e.
-Be sure to replace the dipstick when finished checking oil.
+The oil will be visible in the oil fill spout when full. - f.
+Be sure to replace the cap when finished checking oil.

-Model Number XP16000iH Engine Oil Capacity 50.7 fl. oz.
-(1.5 L)
+Model Number XP7000iH Engine Oil Capacity 23.7 fl. oz.
+(0.7 L)